-Should You Oil Golf Clubs?
+Simple Reasons to Know Why Should You Oil Golf Clubs?
 (Explained)

 I am terrible at keeping my golf clubs up to par (see what I did there?).
-Regardless, proper cleaning is part of good golf club maintenance.
+Regardless, proper cleaning is part of exemplary golf club maintenance.
 Some golfers go as far as polishing the sticks with oil, WD40, and Vaseline.
 Should you oil golf clubs?

 However, this has been a point of debate in golfer cycles, with some arguing that it equates to cheating.